Best Of20 min read

 Pros:

-• Perfect for CRM beginners making the jump from spreadsheets
+• Perfect on-ramp for moving away from spreadsheets

 • AI assistant is a genuine productivity boost